-Emitted when a disk image is being marked corrupt.
-The image can be identified by its device or node name.
-The 'device' field is always present for compatibility reasons, but it can be empty ("") if the image does not have a device name associated.
+device name.
+This is always present for compatibility reasons, but it can be empty ("") if the image does not have a device name associated.

+'''

-node-name: string (optional) node name (Since: 2.4)
+node-name: string (optional)

+node name (Since: 2.4)

+'''

 msg: string

 informative message for human consumption, such as the kind of corruption being detected.
 It should not be parsed by machine as it is not guaranteed to be stable if the corruption resulted from an image access, this is the host's access offset into the image size: int (optional)